 If you are in a meaningful relationship and keep it casual because you are scared of getting hurt, you might have commitment issues.

 Try not to be influenced by past relationships

-Take life as an adventure and build your relationship on hope rather than fears.
+Take life as an adventure and build your relationship on hope rather than fear.
 Before you break your commitment over minor issues, try going through them in your head and reason with yourself.
-This will help in calming you down and in making a wise decision.
+This will help in calming you down and in making wise decisions.

 Learn from the past and find ways to do better in the future.

 Lastly, you can only treat yourself from commitment issues if you are ready to address the issue and give yourself time and space to do better.
 Being too hard on yourself and getting worked up on minor changes will only harm you.
 Avoid overthinking matters.
 If you work on your present rather than thinking about what-ifs, you will be able to turn expectations into a reality.

 Addressing your fear and working on it will not be easy, but it isn’t impossible.

 The Marriage.com Editorial Team is a group of experienced relationship writers, experts, and mental health professionals.
 We provide practical and research-backed advice on relationships.
 Our content is thoroughly reviewed by experts Read more to ensure that we offer high-quality and reliable relationship advice.
 Read less

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.